sveltejs/svelte/CONTRIBUTING.md

 1. Make sure your code lints (`pnpm lint`).
 1. Make sure your tests pass (`pnpm test`).

-All pull requests should be opened against the `master` branch.
+All pull requests should be opened against the `main` branch.
 Make sure the PR does only one thing, otherwise please split it.

 #### Breaking changes